 A lawyer entering into a limited scope engagement must remain alert to such late-blooming issues, of course, and promptly bring them to the client's attention if they arise.
 However, as is always the case, the drafters' introductory reminder that "[t]he Rules of Professional Conduct are rules of reason"13 is the touchstone here: while the Rules require reasonable, lawyerly foresight, they cannot, and do not, require clairvoyance.
-That said, given the inherent unpredictability of family law cases, the prudent lawyer will be well-advised to caution the limited scope client, early on, that unanticipated developments are not uncommon in divorce cases, and sometimes warrant (or necessitate) expanding the scope of representation as representation progresses in order to protect important client interests.
+That said, given the inherent unpredictability of family law cases, the prudent lawyer will be well-advised to caution the limited scope client, early on, that unanticipated developments are not uncommon in divorce cases, and will appear on behalf of the client; and notify the client that after the limited appearance services have been completed, the lawyer will file a certificate of completion of limited appearance with the court, which will serve to terminate the lawyer's obligations to the client in the matter, and as to which the client will have no right to object.